mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Test new SiPM boards in a consistent manner (and come up with the testing method)
 - [ ] Test red detector with glue after flight
 - [ ] Research off-the-shelf DAQ systems with stats that we need
-- [ ] Implement interrupts on the MAXIQ board
-- [ ] Check if the attenuation makes sense given the thickness of the lead hat and the energies of the gamma rays
 - [ ] Downsampling: Make it just choose every 4 samples or whatever.
 But make sure it randomly chooses which sample to start on
+- [ ] Efficiency measurements using coincidence

 ## In Progress

+- [ ] Implement interrupts on the MAXIQ board
+- [ ] Check if the attenuation makes sense given the thickness of the lead hat and the energies of the gamma rays

+## Complete

+- [ ] Test red detector with glue before flight
 - [ ] Play with MAXIQ board to learn about flashing, and get something working for the acquisition of the balloon detector(s)
+- [ ] Continue the downsampling tests, check with Tanya what might be going wrong
 - [ ] Add a lead cap to a detector and check how that affects the x-ray (<100 keV) distribution changes.
 Use Cs if possible, on probs the sphere for low threshold.

-## Complete

-- [ ] Test red detector with glue before flight
-- [ ] Continue the downsampling tests, check with Tanya what might be going wrong
 - [ ] Write something to an SD card and read it on the laptop